What is art conservation? Is it the same as restoration?

 I have a painting that is dirty and ripped.
 How will you treat it?

 Your painting may be discolored due to the darkening of an old varnish layer and/or grime that has accumulated on the surface.
 We have a variety of solvents and detergents that we use to safely remove these surface coatings without harming the paint below.
 Rips can be mended with a lining, which is the attachment of a secondary canvas or panel support to the reverse of the painting.
 After lining, any visible paint losses would be filled and inpainted so that the damage is no longer visible.

 Is it expensive?

 The cost is dependent on the extent of the treatment needed, and based on our hourly rates of $110 for most jobs or $155 per conservator working on-site (i.e. when the art cannot be transported to us due to its size or nature).
 We provide free assessments at our studio, at which point you will receive a quote for restoration before deciding whether to have us proceed with treatment.
-Some projects can be beautifully restored for 2 or 3 hours of work, while a larger painting that requires cleaning may cost closer to one or two thousand dollars.

 Is it worth it?

 This is something that only you can answer.
 Many people choose to have pieces restored for their sentimental worth regardless of monetary worth.
 Maybe the piece is a family heirloom that the owner hopes to preserve for the enjoyment of future generations.
 In other cases, clients may choose to have their works of art restored in hopes of increasing monetary value.
 Regardless, if you have a work of art that is deteriorating or is unstable, it is always in the artwork’s best interest to have it properly treated.